LeeYumong/SOC-L1-Alert-Triage/README.md

 **Reviewing the Alert Queues**
 - Severity of Alerts (Critical, High, Medium, and Low)
-  - Status of Alerts (Awaiting, Action, Closed, etc)
+  - Status of Alerts (Awaiting Action, In Progress, Closed, etc)
     - Assign the correct roles
       - Verdict (True/False Positive)